-This sleep training guide will help your newborn baby identify the difference between daytime and night time.
+- Help your newborn baby identify the difference between day time and night time.

-It will put the control back into your hands by helping you predict what your baby needs and recognizing the reason why they are crying.
+- Help you predict what your baby needs and recognize the reason they are crying.

 Open the curtains

 Let as much sunlight into your home as possible or sit by a sunny window.
 The point is to associate “daytime ” with brightness and noise.

 It may seem like a tedious and unimportant task because many newborns stay in sleepers all day long.
 But the simple, routine, act of changing clothes in the morning will signal to your baby that it is time to start the day, and not just another one of their many wakeful periods.

 Several times a day, strip baby down to a diaper and lay them on your bare chest or cuddle next to them in bed.
 This is a great thing to do while nursing or bottle feeding baby as it can also keep them awake and stimulated so they will feed better.

 If you’re a busy mother, or have other children to take care of and don’t have the time to lie in bed all day, then consider carrying baby around in a wrap-style baby carrier while shirtless.

 The benefits of skin to skin contact are also a great way to encourage bonding with baby and help to ease symptoms of the baby blues or postpartum depression.

 A lot of effort should be put into those daytime feeding sessions.
 Feed baby as often as they want to during the day, whether it’s breast or bottle.